nalgeon/sqlime/examples.md

 ## 4. Init the examples

-The only thing left is to convert your HTML `pre` code snippets into executable examples.
+The only thing left is to convert your HTML `pre` code snippets into interactive examples.
 Use the `sqlime-examples` web component to do this:

 ```
 <sqlime-examples db="employees" selector="pre.example" editable></sqlime-examples>